Akatsuki Blitzkampf: Gameplay

-In EN-Eins, the Reflector button (B+C) can also be done in the D button for beginner-friendly use.
-When activating a burst-like move known as Perfektewelt via A+B+D, will grant the player increased boosts, such as health regeneration, but no longer be able to use EX or regular Super moves when entering this state.
-Once the gauge limit of Perfektewelt depletes, players cannot use EX or regular Supers, until the regular gauge return to be usable in the next rounds.
+In EN-Eins, the Reflector button (B+C) can also be assigned to the D button for beginner-friendly use.
+When activating a burst-like move known as Perfektewelt by pressing A+B+D, the game will grant the player increased boosts, such as health regeneration, at the cost of no longer being able to use EX or regular Super moves once this state has been entered.
+Once the gauge limit of Perfektewelt depletes, players cannot use EX or regular Supers until the regular gauge returns to being usable in the following round(s).
 While in the Perfektewelt state before reaching the gauge limit, players can press A+B+D again to perform an Instant Kill-like attack while in close proximity, the "Perfekte Finish".
 EN-Eins also introduces a double jump-like air dashes, auto combos, and dash attacks.

 The co-op-based modes does not appear in Akatsuki Blitzkampf Ausf.
-Achse arcade version and original EN-Eins Perfektewelt, with the former’s said port because of its arcade board game space limits, while the latter was a beta like Akatsuki Shisei Ichigo.
-While the original Akatsuki Blitzkampf have both 2-on-2-based Team Battle Versus and non-canonical Arcade modes which can be played by 1 - 4 players, the initial release of EN-Eins Perfektewelt Anastasis only have 2-on-1-based Dramatic Battle like in Street Fighter series, but it follows the storyline of the first player who starts playing the game.
+Achse's arcade version and the original EN-Eins Perfektewelt, with the former’s said port because of its arcade board game space limitations, while the latter was a beta like Akatsuki Shisei Ichigo.
+While the original Akatsuki Blitzkampf has both 2-on-2-based Team Battle Versus and a non-canonical Arcade mode which can be played by 1 - 4 players, the full version release of EN-Eins Perfektewelt Anastasis only has 2-on-1-based Dramatic Battle like in the Street Fighter series, but it follows the storyline of the first player who starts playing the game.